-So I drop into my local BMW dealership/service centre to checkout an error message I’m getting on the car’s computer system.
+So I drop into my local BMW dealership/service center to check out an error message I’m getting on the car’s computer system.

 A few minutes later the service clerk emerges after the garage had made a couple of small adjustments.